numberscope/frontscope/doc/making-a-visualizer.md

 #### 💡️ Stop and start animation _(often used)_

-If your visualization is a static picture, call the sketch's `noLoop()` function when you're done drawing.
-This stops the animation loop, so you don't waste time re-drawing the same picture dozens of times per second.
-If the visualization is only static temporarily, you can call `loop()` to re-start the animation loop whenever you need to.
+If your visualization is a static picture, call the visualizer `stop()` method when you're done drawing.
+This stops the p5 animation loop, so you don't waste time re-drawing the same picture dozens of times per second.
+If the visualization is only static temporarily, you can call `continue()` to re-start the animation loop whenever you need to.

+If you have previous experience with p5.js, you might be used to calling `noLoop()` and `loop()` to stop and start your sketch.
+In a visualizer, however, you need to use its `stop()` and `continue()` methods to ensure that all of Numberscope's controls remain properly updated.

+As an advanced option, `stop()` can also take a maximum number of additional frames to draw.
+So if you you only want your visualization to run for 100 frames, you could just call `this.stop(100)` right in your `setup()` function.

 -   **p5 Template:** Stop the animation loop at the end of each frame.
 Only start it again when the user steps to a different sequence entry,